Cray-HPE/canu/readme.md

 To reuse a session without reinstalling dependencies use the `-rs` flag instead of `-s`.

 # Changelog

+## [1.1.3-develop]
+- validate BGP now reads IPs from the SLS API
+- Added a feature to run tests against a live network.
+(Aruba only)

 ## [1.1.2-develop]
 - Enabled webui for mellanox.